cloudup356/cloudup356/README.md

 also linux is amazing (I use arch btw) and I dont really like python.
 C/C++ dev for life.

 INDIE EVERYTHING (games, music, etc)

+As of 2/05/2026, I will be moving to codebery you can find me here: https://codeberg.org/300clouds
 <!---
 cloudup356/cloudup356 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.